• Skip to primary navigation

 Because Butter beans are already cooked (if canned) - they soften quickly when simmered too long.
 To fix that, always add beans after the sauce thickens, heating gently for 3-5 minutes just to infuse flavor and a void stirring aggressively-beans are delicate.

-Substitution Tip: Try lima beans or cannellini beans for a similar texture with slightly firmer bite.
+Substitution Tip: I've also used canned lima beans and cannellini beans here-they give a very similar creamy feel, just with a slightly firmer, less "buttery" bite.

 Marry me butter beans on a plate with basil